Kitton/bank/README.md

 ### Logical Data Model

-Because each bank holds the information of its customers and their accounts in its own database, the logical model differs slightly from the conceptual one,
+Because each bank holds the information of its own customers and their accounts in its own database, the logical model differs slightly from the conceptual one,

 ![Logical Data Model](priv/logical.png)